MateuszBelka/Text_Adventure_Game/docs/assignment2.md

 >total words: 439/1000

 ## State machine diagrams
-Author(s): Valeriya Komarnitskaya and Taylor Doughty
+Author(s): Valeriya Komarnitskaya, Taylor Doughty

 [ Events and states from the moment a player enters the starting screen until loading the game world.](https://github.com/Ece-Doganer/Software-Design/blob/Assignment2/docs/visual/State%20Machine%20Diagram_final.jpg)
- Class Game.

 State machine diagram represents states and events that are happening from the moment a player enters the starting screen until the actual start of the game.
 The decision to implement this part of the process in the diagram was made because, in our opinion, it is crucial to show what happens as a very first thing when the player enters the game and through which states do the game go through to load the game.
 The state machine diagram consists of 3 parts: the error-free part with input “start new game” or “continue”, the part with error handling and the part with different input than “start new game” or “continue”.